Windows Preinstallation Environment: Features

 Volumes encrypted with Bitlocker can be mounted if a recovery key is available.

 Windows Recovery Environment can also be installed to a hard drive partition by OEMs, and customized with additional tools such as a separate system recovery tool for restoring the computer back to its original state.
 As of Windows Vista SP1, users can create their own bootable CD containing the recovery environment.

 REAgentC

 Windows includes the REAgentC command which is used to configure a Windows RE boot image and a push-button reset recovery image.
 It allows administration of recovery options and various customizations.
 The REAgentC tool can either be used on an offline Windows image or on a running Windows system.
 The command requires administrator privileges.

 Microsoft DaRT

 Microsoft Diagnostics and Recovery Toolset (DaRT), sold as a part of Microsoft Desktop Optimization Pack, is yet another toolset based on Windows PE that performs diagnostic and recovery on an offline copy of Windows.
 It can manage files, edit Windows Registry, uninstall previously installed Windows updates, scan system for malware and restore deleted files.

+There is currently no Windows 11 version of Microsoft DaRT.
+It is currently unknown if there will be a DaRT11, or that DaRT will just stay on Windows 10.